lucytang2017us/f5-ansible-1/README.md

   validate_certs: "no"

-- Create Ansible Tower job templates for the following scenarios, referencing the corresponding playbooks.
-Run the job and verify the results.
+- Create Ansible Tower job templates for the following scenarios, referencing their corresponding playbooks.
+Run the job template and verify the results.

 HTTPs Application Onboard
 ---------